LearnersGuild/learnathon/README.md

 ## Rules

-This is a collaborative, not a competitive game.
-We are judging you based on your ability
+This is a _collaborative_ game, not a competitive game.
+You will do better if you focus on giving, receiving, and integrating good feedback.

-- Use discernment, not judgment.
+If you follow these rules, you will do well in the game.
+If you break these rules, you will be kicked out of the game.

+1. Be honest.
+A good learning environment requires truth.
-- Be kind to yourself and others.
+1. Be kind and respectful.
+Learning is a vulnerable act, so go easy on yourself and others.
-- Focus on learning, not competing.
+1. Be willing to play.
+Follow curiosity with your pair.

+OK, so we won't kick you out for not being playful.
+But you'll definitely have a lot more fun.

-### The Pairing Session
+## The Pairing Session

 A pairing session is two people working on the same problem together.
 You can think of it like group problem solving.